 Final: Southern Jaguars beat Florida Memorial Lions 86-0

-BATON ROUGE - The Southern Jaguars beat the Florida Memorial Lions 86-0 in the first game of the regular season.
+BATON ROUGE - The Southern Jaguars beat the Florida Memorial Lions 86-0 in the first game of the regular season to kick off the Eric Dooley era.

+BeSean McCray got the start at quarterback for the Jags, and he looked like he was in full control of the offense, leading the team on 5 straight possessions to start the game.
+McCray's day would be done after the first quarter in which the Jags led 42-0, he threw for two scores, and rushed for another.

+Defensively, Jordan Lewis had a monster game, racking up a couple sacks then scoring while he stripped his teammate.
+Southern out gained the Lions 611-91.

 Trending News